angelaap/DNA_monitOki/README.md

 ### Preparation of R for downstream analysis

-The Rmarkdown file and generated plots carried out with R and related packages can be found in the directory **Amplicon Sequence Analysis**
+The Rmarkdown file and generated plots carried out with R and related packages can be found in the directory **Amplicon Sequence Analysis**.
+But here are explained the main steps.

 Next step is to open R and make sure we have install all the required packages.
 Specially important are **Phyloseq** and **Qiime2R**.
 Phyloseq it is a very complete package that helps out with all the amplicon sequence analysis and Qiime2R it is useful to import qiime2 artifacts for Phyloseq